 An exegetical examination of the Acts of the Apostles with concentration on the biblical theology of the Book of the Acts, the historical background of events and the theological emphasis of the speeches.
 Special attention is given to the relationship between the church and Israel in the early church era.
-This course is available both in-residence and by extension.
+This course is available both on campus and by distance education.

-BBL-554 Romans 3
+BBL-554 Romans